How to migrate individual on-premises mailboxes and make them cloud-only in a hybrid deployment

 Note that during the whole transition period when a user has two active mailboxes (on-premises and cloud-based), it is possible that if another user inside the same hybrid environment who uses a cloud-based mailbox sends an email to the migrated user, the message will be delivered and accessible only in the cloud-based mailbox (and not in its on-premises counterpart).
 This is the native behavior in the case of hybrid environments.

-- Commence with the on-premises mailbox cut-off procedure:
+- Start with the on-premises mailbox cut-off procedure:

-- Open (in the Run as administrator mode) the Exchange Management Shell (EMS) and execute the following cmdlet:
+- Open the Exchange Management Shell (EMS) as an administrator and execute the following cmdlet:

 Disable-Mailbox -identity <UserToCutOff>

-where <UserToCutOff> is any value that uniquely identifies the mailbox (e.g. name, alias, email address, UPN, etc.). - Start (in the Run as administrator mode) the PowerShell console and connect to Exchange Online by executing the following cmdlets:
+where <UserToCutOff> is any value that uniquely identifies the mailbox (e.g. alias, email address, UPN, Id, etc.). - Start the PowerShell console as an administrator and connect to Exchange Online by executing the following cmdlet:

 Get-Mailbox <MailboxToCutOff> | fl ExchangeGuid

-where <MailboxToCutOff> is the on-premises mailbox to be cut off from the mail flow. - You should receive the GUID of the mailbox, e.g.:
+where <MailboxToCutOff> is the on-premises mailbox to be cut off from the mail flow. - You should receive the GUID of the mailbox, for example:

 Enable-RemoteMailbox <UserToCutOff> -RemoteRoutingAddress <[email protected]>

-- Open (in the Run as administrator mode) the Exchange Management Shell (EMS) and execute the following cmdlet:
+- Open the Exchange Management Shell (EMS) as an administrator and execute the following cmdlet:

-- Once the changes have been applied, the only active mailbox will be the one residing in Office 365 (Exchange Online).
+- Once the changes have been applied, the only active mailbox will be the one residing in Microsoft 365 (Exchange Online).